 - 82% of all Biden’s votes came within a two minute period.
 How did that happen?

 News like this makes it hard to believe the margin was so wide in Seattle.
 It’s worth asking a few questions about the election results from King county.
 For instance, when did the votes come in from Seattle?
 Was it after the other counties had already reported, letting the poll workers know how many votes were needed?
-Did BLM and Antifa infiltrate the polls and do get out the vote campaigns?
-If so, it’s worth noting that these organizations are backed by China.
-Their involvement could constitute foreign interference in our election.
+Did BLM and Antifa infiltrate the polls and do get-out-the-vote campaigns?

 Our founding fathers took months to figure out how best to elect a president.
 Eventually, they came up with a compromise.
 Instead of choosing by popular vote, which some thought might lead to the majority taking advantage of minorities, and instead of allowing Congress to make the decision alone, they settled on the electoral college.
 “The main danger that worried these thinkers, along with many others from classical philosopher Aristotle to American founding father Madison, was that the majority poor citizenry would vote for confiscatory legislation at the expense of the rich minority.”
 (Cite) Alexis de Tocquville feared that “the majority might exercise moral or social tyranny through the power of public opinion and custom.
 Tocqueville lamented this new form of ‘democratic despotism’.
 He was concerned about the potential abandonment of rationality if a claim to rule is based upon numbers, and “not upon rightness or excellence.”